Anton Abele: MP career

 On 14 October 2010, Abele became the youngest ever Member of the Swedish Parliament when he was chosen from the top of the Moderate Party MP short list after Anna König Jerlmyr vacated her seat to be the deputy mayor of Stockholm.
 On 25 July 2013 Abele announced that he will finish his term and not run for re-election in the 2014 elections, citing disillusionment with the working climate at the Riksdag.

 Abele was criticised in 2013 for the plagiarization of a speech made by Barack Obama, which he held regarding urban security in Paris in December 2012 at a conference.

 Position at Allra

 Abele was head of public relations for the pensions company Allra until the Swedish Pensions Agency 2017 announced that the pension funds of Allra would be deregistered.
 This was after repeated complaints, and Allra was subsequently reported to the police by the Swedish Pensions Agency.
-Months before resigning Abele argued that the costumers got a rate of return that was higher than that of a forecast.
+Months before resigning Abele argued that the customers got a rate of return that was higher than that of a forecast.
 The Svea Court of Appeal later sentenced four men related to the pensions company Allra to prison terms ranging from four to six years for crimes described as serious.